wllfaria/hac/CONTRIBUTING.md

 # Contributing

-Thanks for taking the time to submit code to `reqTUI` if you're reading this!
+Thanks for taking the time to submit code to `hac` if you're reading this!
 We love having new contributors and love seeing the community come around and help making it better.

-There are opportunities to contribute to `reqTUI` at any level.
+There are opportunities to contribute to `hac` at any level.
 It doesn't matter if you are just getting started with Rust or are the most weathered expert, we can use your help.